blytkerchan/blytkerchan.github.io/_posts/2009-10-14-c-for-the-self-taught-introduction.markdown

 comments: true
 date: 2009-10-14 18:53:41+00:00
 layout: post
-permalink: /blog/2009/10/c-for-the-self-taught-introduction/
-slug: c-for-the-self-taught-introduction
-title: 'C++ for the self-taught: Introduction'
+title: "C++ for the self-taught: Introduction"
 wordpress_id: 268
 categories:
   - C++ for the self-taught
 tags:
   - Posts that need to be re-tagged (WIP)
 ---

 I've decided to take a little time to make use of those 20000+ hours of C++ I have under my belt and make life a bit easier on those of you that are learning C++.
 In order to do that, I have created a new category called "C++ for the self-taught" that will basically show you how to program in C++.

 <!--more-->

 I will touch on managed C++ (C++/CLI) as well as standard C++, but the focus will be on standard C++.
 The approach will be one through which you will learn C++ directly as a programming language in and of itself - not as a beefed-up derivative of C or as a predecessor of Java.
 We will dive directly into the C++ programming language and forgo the usual detour of "learning C before you learn C++".

 We will rely heavily on free software: you will be expected to have either [Cygwin](http://cygwin.com/setup-x86.exe) on Windows, or some Linux distribution.
 Example code will have been compiled on Cygwin and Debian Lenny, with G++ version 3.4 and 4.4.